krishnaanand-joy/civic-legislation-data-pipeline/README.md

 This is intentionally lightweight.
 The goal is to demonstrate workflow design, AI-assisted summarization, reviewability, and civic-data judgment, not to reproduce a production system.

+## Prompting approach

+The summarization prompt asks Claude to:

+- Use only the provided bill title and description
+- Avoid inventing provisions, dates, sponsors, votes, or legal effects
+- Preserve uncertainty when the source text is broad or incomplete
+- Write in neutral, nonpartisan language
+- Return structured JSON
+- Include a reason when human review is required

+This matters because legislative summaries can easily become misleading if a model overstates what a bill does.
+The prompt is designed to make the output useful while keeping it bounded by the source record.

+## Evaluation approach

+The evaluation script is not a full benchmark.
+It is a lightweight review system that checks whether Claude-generated outputs match expected concepts.

+The evaluation checks include:

+- Whether the generated policy area matches the expected policy area
+- Whether the summary includes an expected key concept
+- Whether the human-review flag matches the expected review setting

+The purpose is to show that AI-generated civic information should be tested and reviewed, not accepted automatically.

 ## Responsible AI and civic-data approach

 Legislative data affects public understanding of civic issues, so AI-assisted outputs should be treated carefully.